Open Letter to the CBJ Assembly from Tom Boutin - Juneau

 Thank you for your time.
 Thank you for all the hard work you do for Juneau.

-Rain Fog/Mist and 56 F at Juneau, Juneau International Airport, AK
+A Few Clouds and 29 F at Juneau, Juneau International Airport, AK